rsoemardja/rsoemardja/README.md

 So this is for you

 - 🔭 I’m currently working on Making a Game and Doing Web Development Personal
-- 🌱 I’m currently learning Fullstack Web Development at LeWagon
+- 🌱 I recently graduated in a  Fullstack Web Development at LeWagon
-- 📫 How to reach me: You can contact me on Twitter or My website
+- 📫 How to reach me: You can contact me on Twitter or my LinkedIn